-To learn more about the network, or if you would simply like to find ways to become more involved with the community, come visit the Bonner Center at 703 E King Street!
+To learn more about the network, or if you would simply like to find ways to become more involved with the community, come visit the Center for Community Engagement at 703 E King Street!

 The Bonner program offers a great opportunity for leadership training and experience.
 Our motto is “Become the Change,” meaning we seek to embody the changes we want to see in the world, which we express in our “Common Commitments.”

 Social Justice: Advocate for fairness, impartiality, and equality while addressing systemic social and environmental issues.

 Civic Engagement: Participate intentionally as a citizen in the democratic process, actively engaging in public policy and direct service.

 Community-Building: Establish and sustain a vibrant community of place, personal relationships, and common interests.